Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Getting the lid off can be a pain.
 There's usually a little tab that's supposed to give to pressure.
 Just keep trying; my son finally got ours off after I was sure it wouldn't.

 Removing smoke detector covers can be difficult.
 Usually a tab has to be depressed.
 Try usinf a small flat blade screwdriver.
-Replace the battery with an ALKALINE battery.
-Ordinary batteries may be fully charged but will not work in a smoke detector.
-Good luck!

 I would get the brand name off the cover and google it...there is usually an owner's manual on line that will tell you how to get the cover off without breaking it!
 Or phone the manufacturer and ask.
 There are so many different ways these covers come off!